- Natasha Dolezal

 Cape Town, South Africa

-Tony is a recipient of our International Advocates Animal Law LLM Scholarship.
+Tony was a recipient of our International Advocates Animal Law LLM Scholarship.
 He was born in Johannesburg, lives now in Cape Town, South Africa, and has worked in government, private business and the not-for-profit sector, primarily in the agricultural and animal welfare fields.
+On completion of his studies at Lewis and Clark, Tony is back in Cape Town working for Humane Society International as the Executive Director of African Operations.

 As a Principal Planner in the Restitution Research Directorate of the South African Department of Land Affairs, he was part of the team researching and advising the post-apartheid Commission on Restitution of Land Rights on the legal validity of land restitution claims filed by victims of South Africa’s racially-based ‘separate development’ policy.